Trump targets China and WHO

 - “Better secure…vital university research and…suspend the entry of certain foreign nationals from China who we have identified as potential security risks.”
 Within hours, the White House released a Proclamation on the Suspension of Entry as Nonimmigrants of Certain Students and Researchers from the People’s Republic of China.

-- This new policy, first reported earlier this week, will make graduate study in the U.S. impossible for any Chinese national with even a vague connection to “military-civil fusion” in China.
+- This new policy, first reported earlier last week, will make graduate study in the U.S. impossible for any Chinese national with even a vague connection to “military-civil fusion” in China.

 Trump did not: